Alternator Repair And Cost

 You decide to try one more time, and thankfully, after a few seconds, it cranks over.

 The weather is a bit nippy, so you decide to turn on the heater, when all of a sudden, your lights flicker and dim.
-OK, that’s strange!
+OK, that’s odd!

-As you navigate your way out of the driveway, you notice a subtle whining noise coming from behind the dash.
+As you navigate your way out of the driveway, you notice a faint whining noise coming from behind the dash.
 Then, out of nowhere, the battery indicator light appears.

 It depends if a repair is possible.
 If not, you’ll have to have it replaced, which can run between $500 to $1,000 (including parts and labor).
 Otherwise, for something straightforward like replacing an alternator belt, expect to pay about $100-$150 (not including diagnosis).

-Thankfully, in this guide, we will cover this in more detail.
+Fortunately, in this comprehensive guide, we will cover this in more detail.
 We will start by reviewing how an alternator works.

 Table of ContentsShow